There are no active ads.

 I can’t.
 I can not describe this asinine plot for one more second.
 It involves more love spell nonsense, and finally a trip to the Phantom Zone, and then a fight with a giant demon because… why not?

-I have no idea what wrong here, but it went VERY wrong.
+I have no idea what went wrong here, but it went VERY wrong.
 And the thing is, I would be even harder on it if it wasn’t so abundantly clear that Slater was trying so hard to make it work.
 She gave it her all, and I appreciate that.

-Other than Slater, however, this movie sums up what I’ve discovered throughout this project that 1984 was just a wildly uneven year for movies.
-From fantastic movies to… well… Supergirl is no Bolero, thank goodness, but to these lower rung movies.
+Other than Slater, however, this movie sums up what I’ve discovered throughout this project: that 1984 was just a wildly uneven year for movies.
+From fantastic movies to… well… Supergirl is no Bolero, thank goodness, but to these lower-rung movies.

 1984 Movie Reviews will return on Dec.
 7 with Beverly Hills Cop!